RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 Always suffix the name of a type which provides extension methods with `Extensions`.

-Always use the full name, also for interface type extensions.
+Always use the full name of the extended type, even for interface type extensions.

-Never use type aliases, also for well known type extensions.
+Never use type aliases, also for well known extended types.

 Correct: